tythonco/tython-website/_drafts/popup-window.md

 ```

 Here you can see that we're overriding the icon name, alternative text, and title, but
-accpeting the defautl variant.
+accepting the default variant.

 ![Popover Example](/images/2024-01-12-popover.png)

-## Conclusion
+## Customize

 You'll find all of the code for this component in our [GitHub][1] repository.
 We'd love to see
 what improvements you might make that could be rolled into this new open source tool.

-The Lightning Design System offers many addition features that we could reveal via the API,
+The Lightning Design System offers many additional features that we could reveal via the API,
-such as headers, footers.
-Be sure to take a look at the [documentation][2] to become familiar
+such as headers and footers.
+Be sure to take a look at the [documentation][2] to become
-with all of the options.
-In fact, I consider this a first version of this component, and look
+familiar with all of the options.
+In fact, I consider this a first version of this component,
-forward to expanding the functionality with addition features until, ideally, all of the LDS
+and look forward to expanding the functionality with additional features until, ideally, all of
-features are supported via the API.
+the LDS features are supported via the API.

 What features would you find most useful?
 [Drop us a line][3] and let us know.

 [1]: https://github.com/tythonco/lwc-popover-window
 [2]: https://www.lightningdesignsystem.com/components/popovers/
-[3]: mailto:support@tython.co?subject=Permissions%20Assistant%20Demo
+[3]: mailto:support@tython.co?subject=Popup%20Window%20Article